Skip to content

 By JIMMY WIGFIELD

-OXFORD — Inches away from playoff death Tuesday evening, Saraland’s softball players revived a line that had become their hosanna.
+OXFORD — Inches away from playoff death Tuesday evening, Saraland’s softball players resuscitated themselves with a line that had become their hosanna.

 After that, defending state champion Helena didn’t have a prayer.